cupy/cupy/docs/source/reference/util.rst

 .. note::
    As of v1.3.0, the following array construction wrappers are marked as deprecated.
 Use the corresponding functions of the :mod:`cupy` module instead.
-The main difference of them is the default dtype is changed from float32 to float64.
+The main difference of them is that the default dtype is changed from float32 to float64.

    ============================= =========================
     Deprecated functions          Recommended functions